abanoub-samy-farhan/safe-pass/README.md

 # safe-pass
-a GO CLI Tool for handling password management using Redis database for storing the local encypted passwords.
-Not only password, you can safe anykind of secure keys and tokens for later use, all in a secure and safe mannar for your convenice :).
+a go cli Tool for handling password management using Redis database for storing the local encrypted passwords.
+Not only password, you can safe any kind of secret keys and tokens for later use, all in a secure and safe mannar for your convenice :).

 NOTE: This is still a beta version of the cli, if you faced any problems please reported through and issue or if you wish to contribute that's completely welcomed, see [Contribution](#contribution).